Subhankar-Bhattacharjee/COMS579-S24/README.md

 - Embed text chunk using `OpenAIEmbeddings()`
 - Add embedding text to Weaviate
 - Save response from vector database into .json file
+- Upload multiple PDF , Text Filtering, Indexing
+- query from command line
+- rank list of the documents matches
+- generate an answer based on the top rank documents found

 ### Installation: